YACS-RCOS/yacs/README.md

 ### Departments
 * `/api/v5/departments.json`

-  The departments API returns id, name, and code of one or many departments.
+  The departments API returns id, name, code, and school_id of one or many departments.

   ```
     {